heiljj/iCEFARM/src/usbipice/worker/README.md

 - [ubuntu questing 25.10 kernel 6.17.0-1004-raspi](./deploy/questing-rpi.dockerfile)
 - [ubuntu noble 24.04 kernel 6.14.0-36-generic](./deploy/noble-generic.dockerfile)

 First, the base image needs be modified to match the host.
 For example, ubuntu noble 24.04 uses the ubuntu:noble-20240423 image.
 Next, the linux-tools package edition that is installed in the image needs to be updated to the same one that was installed earlier on the host.
 Before building the image, follow the instructions in [firmware](./firmware/).
 After this is done, the image is ready to be built and should be done from the root of the project.
-Set USBIPICE_DATABASE to the [libpg connection string](https://www.postgresql.org/docs/8.0/libpq.html) of the control database.
+Set USBIPICE_DATABASE to the [libpg connection string](https://www.postgresql.org/docs/8.0/libpq.html) of the control database and USBIPICE_CONTROL_SERVER to the url of the control server.
 Deploy the container:
 ```
-docker run --privileged -v /dev:/dev -v /lib/modules:/lib/modules -v /run/udev:/run/udev -v /tmp:/tmp -d --network=host -e USBIPICE_DATABASE="$USBIPICE_DATABASE" -e USBIPICE_WORKER_NAME="$USER" [IMAGE NAME] .venv/bin/worker -c src/usbipice/worker/example_config.ini
+docker run --privileged -v /dev:/dev -v /lib/modules:/lib/modules -v /run/udev:/run/udev -v /tmp:/tmp -d --network=host -e USBIPICE_DATABASE="$USBIPICE_DATABASE" -e USBIPICE_WORKER_NAME="$USER" -e USBIPICE_CONTROL_SERVER="$USBIPICE_CONTROL_SERVER" [IMAGE NAME] .venv/bin/worker -c src/usbipice/worker/example_config.ini
 ```

 ## Deploying